realworldocaml/book/en/06-variants.md

 become problematic in larger and more complicated examples.

-We can improve the code by refactoring our types to explicitly separate which parts are shared and which are common.
+We can improve the code by refactoring our types to explicitly separate the parts that are shared from those that are common.
 The first step is to cut down the definitions of the per-message records to just contain the unique components of each message.

 ```ocaml
 module Log_entry = struct